libp2p/specs/relay/circuit-v2.md

 - the `peer` field is the peer ID of the reserving peer.
 - the `expiration` field is the UNIX UTC expiration time for the reservation.

-The wire representation is cononicalized, where elements of the message are written in field id order.
+The wire representation is canonicalized, where elements of the message are written in field id order, with no unknown fields.

 ## Protobuf